Poor Quality Consultants:

 Insufficient Knowledge

-Being a CRA is a job that requires high amounts of technical industry knowledge and experience.
-Even if the resume looks flawless, a candidate worth the current market value should be able to answer questions about their monitoring skills and clinical trial experience in an interview without much deliberation.
-However, when asked these questions, if the candidate seems to have trouble confidently formulating these answers or addressing their relevant experience, they may lack the knowledge necessary to get the job done.
-It is even part of our qualification process to ensure that we ask the proper questions in advance before recommending a candidate to one of our clients, no matter how good they look on paper.
+Being a CRA is a job that requires strong industry knowledge and experience.
+Even if the resume looks flawless, a candidate worth the current market value should be able to easily answer questions about their monitoring skills and clinical trial experience in an interview.
+However, when asked these questions, if the candidate seems to have trouble confidently formulating answers or describing their relevant experience, they may lack the knowledge necessary to get the job done.

 Poor References